easydiffusion/easydiffusion/CONTRIBUTING.md

 Hi there,
-These instructions are meant for developers of this project.
+These instructions are meant for the developers of this project.

 If you only want to use the Stable Diffusion UI, you've downloaded the wrong file.